What is San Francisco Night Ministry (SFNM)?

 The Rev. Silvia Tiznado-Smith is a contract educator with SFNM and an ACPE Certified Educator.
 Silvia earned her Masters of Divinity at Claremont School of Theology.
 She was ordained a minister in the Disciples of Christ Church in 2006.
 She has been an Interfaith chaplain since 2004.
 She has been a Board Certified chaplain with the Association of Professional Chaplains since 2007.
 Silvia helped to start the SFNM CPE while training as a Certified Educator Candidate with Rev. Rod Seeger.
 Since 2018, she has been an ACPE Certified Educator.
 She served as an ACPE Educator at San Francisco Ministry and now at Templo Cristiano Central CPE Center.
 Rev. Tiznado-Smith served in the U.S. Army for five years from 1991 to 1996.

 The Rev. Rod Seeger is an ACPE Certified Educator who started the CPE program at SFNM.
 Rod is a towering figure in the Bay Area CPE community, having had a hand in the training of most Bay Area educators and programs at some point or another.
 Rod is retired after serving 30 years at the director of spiritual care at UCSF Medical Center.
 Rod serves as the President of SFNM's Professional Advisory Group (PAG) and as a member of the SFNM Governing Board.
-Rod supports and advises our CPE programs.
+Rod supports and advises our CPE programs, though does not engage in direct supervision.

 Students should contact us for information about the particular supervisor who will lead the program to which they are applying.